moehoshio/NekoLauncher/readme.md

 prerequisites:
 std >= c++20
-Theoretically Qt5.6.0 ? (i dont know) (6.6 & 6.8 is the tested version)
+Qt5.6.0 ?
+(6.6 & 6.8 is the tested version)
-Cmake3.20 or above (3.29 is the tested version)
+cmake 3.20 or above (3.29 is the tested version)
-libcurl 7.0.0 or above (8.1 is the tested version)
+libcurl 8.1 is the tested version
-openssl 3.0.0 or above (3.4 is the tested version)
+openssl 3.4 is the tested version
+boost.process 1.86.0 is the testd version

 Already included in the project dependencies: